fedora-modularity/message-tagging-service/README.rst

 Rule definition is documented in a `Modularity document`_

-For detailed information of how the rules are matched, please refer to `paragraph`_ in that document.
+For detailed information on how the rules are matched, please refer to `paragraph`_ in that document.

 .. _Modularity document: https://pagure.io/modularity/blob/master/f/drafts/module-tagging-service/format.md